bspena65/TechSkillSwap/backend/README.md

 Please follow project coding standards and run all tests before committing changes.

+🧑‍💻 Author

+Developed and maintained by Brayan Peña y Diego Florez and collaborators of the TechSkillSwap project.

 🪪 License

 This project is licensed under the MIT License.